Edna Jackson (politician)

 Edna Branch Jackson (born September 18, 1944) is an American politician from Georgia.
 Jackson is a Democratic member of the Georgia House of Representatives for District 165.
 She was previously the Mayor of Savannah from 2012 to 2015, the first female African-American to hold the office.

 Early life and education

 Edna Jackson was born in Savannah, Georgia, to parents Georgia Branch Dillard and Henry Reid.

 In an interview by Stephen Moody of WJCL, Jackson is quoted as beginning her community service involvement at nine years old, after meeting Wesley Wallace Law.
 She joined the NAACP Youth Council, with whom she participated in non-violent protests for racial equity across North Carolina, Georgia and Florida.

-She graduated High School in 1962 from Alfred E. Beach High School.
+She graduated from Alfred E. Beach High School in 1962.

 Jackson continued her involvement with the NAACP Youth Council during her college education.

 Jackson graduated from Savannah State University, with a B.S. in Sociology in 1968, and a M.Ed. in Political Science Education in 1972.